TylerGeiger513/Copyright-Public-Records-API/README.md

 # Copyright-Public-Records-API
-New: In progress Java API for scraping the copyright office public records
+New: In progress ~~Java~~ Typescript   API for scraping the copyright office public records

 (For planning)
 ```mermaid